 Since its independence from Britain in 1957, Ghana has not suffered civil conflict like many of its West African neighbours.
 Its school system is one of the best in sub-Saharan Africa.
-Yet the country is also impacted by corruption and mismanagement of public resources which undermine development.
+However, there are still development problems that need to be resolved.

 World Vision started working in Ghana in 1979.